 The Impact on the Western World

 While Japanese streetwear drew inspiration from Western culture, it was not receiving the recognition it deserved.
 As a result, many Japanese designers started helping each other out by collaborating or sharing materials.
 For this reason, you will rarely read about one Japanese designer’s success without having another’s name mentioned.
 For example, the now-ionic store Nowhere was opened by both Jun Takahashi, founder of UNDERCOVER, and NIGO, founder of A Bathing Ape.
-This was an undeniable defining step in the evolution of streetwear.
-This Asian mindset of collaborating, rather than competing, is still apparent after Western success.
+This was undeniably a defining step in the evolution of streetwear.
+This Asian mindset of collaborating, rather than competing, is still very much alive.

-The Harajuku success in America and Europe can partially be explained by the heavy western influence on its aesthetics.
-The numerus collaborations between famous brands, such as Supreme with BAPE and Nike with Atmos certainly helped advance the movement.
-However, the Japanese brands’ craftsmanship and detail-oriented aesthetic was what catapulted them to major global success.
-Hours were spent redefining and perfecting the quality of each item, which originally seemed banal to the average Westerner.
-The Japanese added a fresher, cooler, newer look and that is what really made them stand out and admired by many.
+The Harajuku success in America and Europe can partially be explained by the Western influence.
+The numerous collaborations between famous brands, such as Supreme with BAPE, and Nike with Atmos, certainly helped advance the movement.
+However, the Japanese brands’ craftsmanship and detail-oriented aesthetic was what truly catapulted them to major global success.
+Hours were spent redefining and perfecting the quality of each item and the Japanese added a fresher, newer look.

 Photographed by Matthew Sperzel